dandi/dandi-archive/doc/design/embargo-mvp.md

 ## API
 * Create dandiset endpoint

-  When creating a new `Dandiset`, the web client will populate the `access` metadata field with either `OpenAccess` or `EmbargoedAccess` if the dandiset is embargoed.
+  Add a new optional `award_number` field.
+  If set, the `access` metadata field will be set to `EmbargoedAccess` and the award number will be recorded as a `Funder` on a new Contributor Organization.
-  The NIH award number will also be included in the metadata if embargoed.
+  The `embargo_status` of the dandiset will also be set to `PRIVATE`.

 * Get/List dandiset endpoint